marinaceccon1/RCLP/README.md

 We implement the NIC scenario in the medical domain considering the problem of pathology classification of Chest X-ray images.
 In particular, we consider a scenario of 7 tasks, for a total of 19 pathologies, such that between two successive tasks either a domain shift occurs or new classes are introduced.
 The scenario is implemented using the CheXpert (CXP) and ChestXray14 (NIH) datasets.

-To each task are associated all and only the samples in which at least one of the relative pathologies appears.
+Each task is associated with all and only the samples in which at least one of the relative pathologies appears.

 The plots represented above show the prevalence of each disease in each task.
 The dark blue line is associated to the prevalence of the pathologies in the original dataset.
 The dark blue bars represent the occurrence of the pathologies associated to the relative task, while the light blue lines represent the prevalence of the other - hidden - pathologies.
 As highlighted by the figure, there is some intersection between tasks, hence some samples are in common.